eslint/eslint/docs/src/user-guide/configuring/ignoring-code.md

 ---

+You can configure ESLint to ignore certain files and directories while linting by specifying one or more glob patterns.
+You can ignore files in the following ways:

+* Add `ignorePatterns` to a configuration file.
+* Create a dedicated file that contains the ignore patterns (`.eslintignore` by default).

 ## `ignorePatterns` in Config Files

 You can tell ESLint to ignore specific files and directories using `ignorePatterns` in your config files. `ignorePatterns` patterns follow the same rules as `.eslintignore`.
 Please see the [`.eslintignore` file documentation](./ignoring-code#the-eslintignore-file) to learn more.